Key takeaways

 • Proof of collateral.
 If you’re getting a secured loan, you may need to provide this.
 However, many fast business loans are unsecured, meaning you won’t need collateral at all.

-One of the benefits of fast business loans is that they don’t require much documentation.
+One of the benefits of fast business loans is that they don’t require many documents.
 Many lenders tout that their applications take just a few minutes to complete.
 Even though getting approved within 24 hours or less is possible, it’s still wise to take a beat and review your options.
-Compare rates, terms, and requirements before you decide to submit an application.
+Compare types of loans, rates, terms, and requirements before you decide to submit an application.

 Once you’ve applied, wait for approval and the funds to arrive in your account.
+You’ll want to keep an eye out for messages from the lender stating either that the loan is approved or that the lender needs additional documents.
+If more documentation is required, prioritize getting it to the lender as quickly as possible to avoid slowing down the funding process.
 If all goes well, you should get the loan funds in just a day or two.